matijakolaric-com/django-music-publisher/docs/installation.rst

 Agreement-related settings
 -----------------------------------

+These settings define the percentage of the manuscript share transferred to the publisher.
+The default is "London Split", where 50% of performance and 100% of mechanical and sync rights are transferred.

 * ``PUBLISHING_AGREEMENT_PUBLISHER_PR`` - Performance share transferred to the publisher, default is '0.5' (50%)
 * ``PUBLISHING_AGREEMENT_PUBLISHER_MR`` - Mechanical share transferred to the publisher, default is '1.0' (100%)
 * ``PUBLISHING_AGREEMENT_PUBLISHER_SR`` - Synchronization share transferred to the publisher, default is '1.0' (100%)

+Enter ``1.0`` for 100%, ``0.5`` for 50%, ``0.3333`` for 33.33%, etc.

 S3 storage
 ------------------------------------